AvishaiHarshoshanim/Netflix-project/README.md

    ```bash
    docker-compose up
    ```
+   ### important
+   This server setup contains a setup to a default DB of the project that we made so you dont need to create the DB from scratch. the DB contains 9 movies and two signed up users: 1. username: 'admin' password Aa123456 2. username: 'user1' password: Aa123456. the admin have admin permissions, the admin permission provided to the user that his username is the one defined in the webServer/controllers/users.js file in line 30.
 - Step 3: Connect the web server using React client:
    Go to the web_app folder:
    ```bash